percona/pmm-doc/docs/details/postgresql.md

 To use PostgreSQL as an external database instance, use the following environment variables:

 `POSTGRES_ADDR` -> [postgres-addr](https://www.postgresql.org/docs/14/libpq-connect.html#LIBPQ-CONNECT-HOST)
-:   Host name and port for external PostgreSQL database.
+:   Hostname and port for external PostgreSQL database.

 **Optional environment variables**